 With the help of anthropologists, psychologist C.G.
 Jung analyzed myths/religions, examining various cultures to see if any repeated pattern, or universals, existed.
 He also analyzed and mapped the dreams of many people to find these same universal symbols.

 By examining the common threads among many cultures and the subconscious, he proposed the concept of archetypes.
+You can learn more by checking out this article on Jungian Theory on this blog.

 Jung also proposed that Archetypes developed alongside human culture.
 They are a function of evolution.
 Just as every culture has a language using their mouths, every culture developed Archetypes.